dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/ui-automation-of-a-wpf-custom-control.md

 ---
 # UI Automation of a WPF Custom Control

+UI Automation provides a single, generalized interface that automation clients can use to examine or operate the user interfaces of a variety of platforms and frameworks.
 UI Automation enables both quality-assurance (test) code and accessibility applications such as screen readers to examine user-interface elements and simulate user interaction with them from other code.
 For information about UI Automation across all platforms, see Accessibility.

  This topic describes how to implement a server-side UI Automation provider for a custom control that runs in a WPF application.
 WPF supports UI Automation through a tree of peer automation objects that parallels the tree of user interface elements.
 Test code and applications that provide accessibility features can use automation peer objects directly (for in-process code) or through the generalized interface provided by UI Automation.